skimprem/calib_proc/README.md

 ## Description

-This package is designed for processing Scintrex CG-x gravimeter data, calculating calibration parameters, and generating reports.
+This package is designed for processing Scintrex CG-6 gravimeter data, calculating calibration parameters, and generating reports.
 It supports both relative and absolute measurements, automatic drift and calibration fitting.

 ## Features